1. Isn’t it boring?

 4. In this age of high-speed technology and social media, isn’t volunteering just a waste of time?

 I shared this assumption before I made my foray into the modern political campaign, but to be obliging I humored the campaign leadership and finally attended an organized canvassing event.
 What I discovered was that every person I spoke with that day was both a Democrat and yet somehow unfamiliar with the leading Democratic contender, Carolyn Long.
 By the end of each conversation, every person I spoke to assured me Carolyn had their support.
-Certainly social media and online news outlets play a tremendous part in today’s campaign endeavors, but nothing will ever replace old-fashioned human interactions entirely.
-It’s these interactions, the face-to-face conversations sharing passionate and candid opinions, that inspire people to vote.
+Certainly social media and online news outlets play a tremendous part in today’s campaign endeavors, but nothing will ever wholly replace old-fashioned human interactions.
+It’s these interactions, the face-to-face conversations sharing passionate and candidly heartfelt opinions, that inspire people to vote.

 I think back to the last election, in which I caucused for Bernie Sanders and ultimately voted for Hillary Clinton in the general election.
 I wasn’t a Sanders fan from the start, but it was conversations with real people which finally convinced me to support him in the primary.
 It wasn’t social media, or the news, and I never even heard Sanders speak in person until after I had converted.
 It was my husband and my sister.
 Human influence is more powerful than any other medium on the planet.